Trump’s biggest logo design crimes, ranked

 — Michael Bierut (@michaelbierut) May 8, 2018

 This is the logo of First Lady Melania Trump’s Be Best campaign, a fuzzy initiative to promote children’s well-being, and she designed it herself!
 Probably in KidPix!
 But let’s give her a break.
 Melania Trump is not a professional designer.
 And I’m not sure she even knows what her campaign is about, beyond something having to do with children.
-The logo perfectly reflects that.
+The logo fits perfectly.

 2. The Trump Organization